+Have you been in the position where you disagree with your boss, but are afraid to say anything because of the repercussions that may ensue?
+Join the club!
 There are many people who have been in this position and it causes more frustration than many people can deal with.
 They either lack the assertiveness skills to face up to the situation, or they fear the consequences of doing so.
 It may trigger a negative reaction from the boss, or you may be viewed as being negative.
 Learn More

 More than two thirds of people leave, not because of better prospects or more pay, but because of their poor relationship with their immediate supervisor or manager.

 “How can we get the best out of our boss and give ourselves the best opportunities to keep the communications loops wide open between us?”

 This will lead to effective and efficient project management, based on clear and specific goals that will create better results than if we just depended on our manager for guidance all the time.

 Here are some tips to ensure you have the best chance of getting those results:

 Make a contract with your manager: Find out what an excellent job looks like, and who will be involved in measuring that performance.

-You could ask, “Can we be clear on what standard you are looking for on this project?”
+Make sure you’re clear on your manager’s expectations: What seems really exquisite work to you may only appear average to them You could ask, “Can we be clear on what standard you are looking for on this project?”
 Or, “If this went exactly like you wanted it to go and it turned out perfect, what would have to happen between now and that time?”
 Be aware of all aspects of what the manager wants in the project; sometimes managers don’t tell you everything, and you have to dig deep to get the the details you require.

 Be clear on what would make your manager happy regarding quality, follow-up and timing: Your manager may have lots of other things on their mind and might forget to tell you such things as a firm deadline or a required step.

 Know what your manager’s style is and adapt to that style: Some managers want the whole story, bit by bit, in detail and with commas and full-stops in the right place.

 Others just want the big picture, like an executive summary, just to convince them that you’re on the right track.
 Others want a mixture of both.

 Practice emotional intelligence with your manager when it comes to conflicting interests: A person high in EQ will assess the situation with their manager and identify ways they can communicate effectively to resolve conflict.

 One of the best ways to do this is to accept responsibility for the communication.
 Use “I” rather than “You” to clarify meaning.
 For instance “I am not clear on this aspect” rather than “You need to explain that clearer”.
 By taking personal responsibility for any misunderstandings, you clarify in your own mind what standards are being expected, and create better long-term relationships with your manager

 If other managers are involved in the project, be aware of their interests and styles: